CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 - Telegram bot and WebApp are clients only

 Core rules:
-- bot must not enforce quota, expiry, linked-account, or payment state independently
+- bot must not enforce quota, daily cap, linked-account, or payment state independently
 - plaintext token may be submitted over HTTPS to backend for validation; backend hashes/compares internally
 - all critical enforcement results must come from backend/database state
 - successful delivery, quota deduction, and daily counter update must remain atomic